goodahead/ventor-merp/ventor_base/README.rst

 ***********************

 * Changed name of the group from 'Manufacturing Menu' to 'MO and WO management'
-* Added record rules 'See Stock Quant Package from allowed warehouses' and 'See Stock Inventory Lines from allowed warehouses' for restricting access to warehouses for odoo users
+* Added record rule 'See Stock Quant Package from allowed warehouses' for restricting access to warehouses for odoo users

 15.0.1.3.8 (2022-02-03)
 ***********************